 It’s great to have a mobile device that holds music.
 But there is a downside — the mobile device usually has a tiny speaker (mono, even) with no “oomph” to speak of.
 But carrying around a portable speaker means two lousy things: 1)something bulkier than the mobile device that has to be carted, and 2)cables that not only have to be used, but stored away between uses, and 3)you’re not getting enough volume from them to make it worth all the trouble.
 What’s needed is a portable speaker set that obviates all these problems.
 Which is why using the DBEST Duo Bluetooth Rechargeable Mini-Speaker Set makes so much sense.
+You may also like the UE Boom 3 – Best Waterproof Bluetooth Speaker.

 Start with the size — each of the two speakers is about the size of the bottom of a 4-ounce paper cup — a non-slippery, gripping, rubberized dull-black to stay unobtrusive, although there is a magenta-highlighted grill at one end.
 Each of the two speakers stands using a three legged-like bottom so the speaker grill faces up — the reason for the odd bottom design is that when they’re not being used, you mate the two ends together like a jigsaw puzzle to form what looks like, to me, to be one honkin’ big cold capsule.